elceef/dnstwist/docs/README.md

 - A wide range of efficient domain fuzzing algorithms
 - Unicode domain names (IDN)
 - Multithreaded job distribution
-- Queries A, AAA, NS and MX records
+- Queries A, AAAA, NS and MX records
 - Evaluates web page similarity with fuzzy hashes to find live phishing sites
 - Tests if MX host (mail server) can be used to intercept misdirected e-mails
 - Additional domain variants using dictionary files